tico321/CleanTemplate/CleanTemplate/README.md

  The Composition Root is a single, logical location in an application where modules are composed together.
 In this project we use the default DI container to build the dependency tree and associate concrete instances to abstractions.

+### GraphQL
+This project exposes the functionality through [HotChocolate](https://hotchocolate.io/docs/introduction) GraphQL implementation.
+Is quite similar to the API project but uses GraphQL instead of REST.

  ### Presentation
  The presentation layer in this case is implemented with the VueJS framework, this is the face of the application.
  It provides a way for users to interact with the system.